 - 1. Lab Lecture Activities (3 points each): Lab lectures will include a short activity that will be related to recent or current lab lectures and/or lab experiments.
 The activity may be at any time during the lecture.
 There will be no makeup activities, but only your top 7 scores will be included in the grade calculations. - 2.
 Lab Lecture quizzes (10 points each): There will be 3 short (10 min) quizzes during lab lecture.
 The quiz may be at any time during the lecture.
 There will be no makeup quizzes, but only your top 2 scores will be included in the grade calculations. - 3.
-Lab Notebook Reports (18 points each): These will be completed in lab each week, including prelab preparation, data/observations, analysis, and conclusions.
+Lab Notebook Reports (20 points each): These will be completed in lab each week, including prelab preparation, data/observations, analysis, and conclusions.
 There are 11 weeks of experiments, the lowest score will be dropped from grade calculations. - 4.
 Synthesis of Methyl Diantilis Lab Report (30 points): There will be a take-home assignment related to the Synthesis of Methyl Diantilis experiment, in addition to the normal lab notebook report.
 Details will be provided at a later date. - 5.
-Worksheets completed at home or in laboratory.
-These will focus primarily on laboratory techniques, especially NMR.
+Worksheet completed in first laboratory.